Mark De Man: Club career

 Born in Leuven, De Man played for OH Leuven during his youth before signing with Anderlecht in 1998.
 In 2002, he was promoted to Anderlecht's first team where he established himself as a starter in 2005.

 In July 2008, with a year left on his contract with Anderlecht, De Man agreed a three-year contract with Eredivisie club Roda JC Kerkrade.

 After featuring sparingly for Roda, he left the club for Germinal Beerschot.
 During his time at Germinal Beerschot, De Man was kept out of action by a knee injury and an ankle sprain.
 In his three seasons at the club he made few appearances and joined his youth club OH Leuven of the Belgian Second Division in January 2011.

-In autumn 2011 De Man was close to a move to Scottish club Kilmarnock but after a trial with Kilmarnock, he moved the Belgian third division club KSC Hasselt.
+In autumn 2011 De Man was close to a move to Scottish club Kilmarnock but after a trial with Kilmarnock, he moved to the Belgian third division club KSC Hasselt.